Subscribe to get Updates

 Who is opposing the bill?

-“With the massive volumes of content material uploaded to the internet every second,” Bose stated, “this is a fairly complicated hassle that calls for a discussion with the era enterprise, legal professionals, the media, and civil society to get the answer right — that didn’t manifest this week.”
+“With the massive volumes of content material uploaded to the internet every second,” Bose stated, “this is a fairly complicated issue that calls for a discussion with the era enterprise, legal professionals, the media, and civil society to get the answer right — that didn’t manifest this week.”

 Previous Post